quickwit-oss/quickwit/docs/reference/query-language.md

 ### Grouping

-It is possible to group clauses to make more complexe expression, using parenthesis.
+It is possible to group clauses to make more complex expression, using parenthesis.
 For instance, if a query should match if 'field1' is 'one' or 'two', and 'field2' is 'three', you can use `(field1:one OR field1:two) AND field2:three`.

 ### Searching inside structures